1. Grab a Famous Bible Burger and milkshake for lunch at Tinsley-Bible Drug Store in Downtown Dandridge

-Baneberry Golf and Resort, www.baneberrygolf.com, was opened in 1974.
-In addition to a well-manicured golf course, Baneberry has motel efficiency units, two bedroom villas along the fairways, and a high quality restaurant in the clubhouse, which makes an extended stay worthwhile.
+Lakeland Golf Course (formerly Baneberry Golf Course), 865-761-0536, was opened in 1974.
+In addition to a well-manicured golf course, Lakeland has motel efficiency units, two bedroom villas along the fairways, and a high quality restaurant in the clubhouse, which makes an extended stay worthwhile.

 In addition to a magnificent round of golf, these courses offer you panoramic views of the Smoky Mountains and Douglas Lake, a moderate climate year (average daily highs from 46º in January to 89º in August), and an occasional sighting of deer and other wildlife grazing in the fairways.

 Nestled in the foothills of The Great Smoky Mountains National Park, Dandridge is about an hour drive from one of the most visited national parks in America.
 The park is renowned for its bio-diversity, the beauty of its mountain range and its Southern Appalachian mountain culture.